 PSYC 895.
 Doctoral Practicum in College Teaching.
-1-3 credits.

 This practicum course provides instruction, modeling, and supervision in teaching college or professional level learners.
 Students will teach undergraduate courses in psychology and/or make professional presentations, receiving feedback and supervision from the instructor.
 Prerequisites: Master's degree and permission of instructor.